fhiso/basic-concepts/basic-concepts.md

 ### Properties

 {.note}  This section defines a simple vocabulary for describing *terms*.
-It is provided primarily for use in *discovery*, support for which is *optional*.
+It is part of the infrastructure for defining extensions to FHISO standards or new, compatible standards, and is used by applications during *discovery*, support for which is *optional*.

 During *discovery*, and in other situations when a formal definition of a particular *term* is needed, it is useful to have a formalism for